-Dry Eyes in Bulldogs and French Bulldogs often affects both eyes but could be initially diagnosed just one eye, and only later in the other.
+Bulldog dry eye often affects both eyes, but could initially be diagnosed in just one eye, and only later in the other.

-The dryness is due to decreased tear production, and in bulldogs and French bulldog it is most often an immune-mediated disease (auto immune).
+AUTOIMMUNE: The dryness is due to decreased tear production, and in bulldogs and French bulldogs, it is most often an immune-mediated disease (autoimmune).

 Inadequate tear production and dryness of the eyes can lead to painful corneal inflammation, scarring, ulcers and vision impairment.